mackoj/mackoj/README.md

 ## My expertise

 I focus on maintainable architecture, improving developer experience and efficiency by:
+- 👥 Work great in teams
 - 🤔 Designing flexible architecture that can be easily maintained and scaled
-- 🛠️ Design, implement and document flexible & pragmatic solutions for the most complex parts
+- 🛠️ Design, implement and document flexible & pragmatic solutions to implementation issue
 - 🗣 Communicate in clear and simple term with other teams (design, marketing, product, back-end)
 - 🧑‍💻 Train new developers
 - ⚙️ Improve process with automation and tooling